spbkaizo/baudio/BUILD.md

 Leave the switches for now - we can add them once we've built out the CMoy Amplifier.

+*The volume control will be entirely useless until you have uploaded the firmware.
+The digipots will initialise themselves to be at 50% at startup, i.e. the equivalent of a knob neing turned half way.

 ### Testing the DAC

-This is a little chicken and egg - solder in the male 3 pin headers for DAC, AMP, LINE-IN connections.
-You might want to leave it alone which you build the CMoy, so you have more room to operate it, but if comfortable then connect jumper wires from the DAC outputs into the LINE-IN inputs.
+Solder in the male 3 pin headers for DAC, AMP, LINE-IN connections.

+Connect jumper wires from the DAC outputs into the LINE-IN inputs.

 Find a cheap pair of earbuds or headphones, and plug them into the line-in connector which you will need to solder into place.

-Once done, plug the board back in and reduce the volume to the minimum.
+Once done, plug the board back in and reduce the hosts volume mixer to the minimum.
 Hopefully you can't hear anything through the headphones, otherwise something is wrong somewhere.

 Play something on the host, and slowly raise the volume.
 Hopefully you will start to hear music...

 ### Bulding the CMoy

 This is where you'll need to build out the CMoy part of the board.

 By now, hopefully you've got a good idea of how best to approach soldering the components - add everything in that is unpopulated (and small sized) until you reach the 8 LEDs at the top of the board, which we will complete last.

-Start with C2L and C2R are  the film capacitors, and are 0805 sized.
+Start with C2L and C2R - these are the film capacitors, and are 0805 sized.
 These are in the signal path, hence why we need to use the Panasonic film caps here.
 The schematic specifies 0.1uF here, though you could fit two piggbacked if you're careful, taking you 0.2uF....
-Note this will affect (improve) the frequency response of the amplifier.
+Note this will affect (improve) the frequency response of the amplifier.  *The next version of the board (1.2) will have space for a 1210 sized component, giving more choices to you.

 The combination of C2 (0.1uF) and R2 (100k) forms a high-pass filter.
 This type of filter allows frequencies higher than its cutoff frequency to pass through with little to no attenuation, while it attenuates frequencies below the cutoff frequency.
-For the values here, this cutoff frequency is around 16Hz.
+For the values above, this cutoff frequency is around 16Hz.
+With C2 being a piggbacked 2x0.1uF, the cut off frequency is 7.96hz.

 The python3 script in `calc_fc.py` can work this all out for you, for example: